OpenEvalProject/evals/manuscripts/elife-44590/v2/manuscript.md

 ET-AD insertions were screened by crossing to Cha-DBD (in theory targeting cholinergic excitatory neurons) with a GFP reporter, while ET-DBD insertions were crossed to elav-AD (in theory targeting all neurons).
 In each case the resulting expression pattern was imaged.
 Of these lines we chose the best lines based on criteria such as selectivity, and expression strength.
 The expression pattern was analyzed and annotated for selected lines.
 Image registration (Ostrovsky et al., 2013) to the standard IS2 template brain (Cachero et al., 2010; Manton et al., 2014) was used to facilitate comparison of lines and clusters.
 AD and DBD lines that potentially contained the same neurons of interest were then intercrossed to generate more specific lines.

-## Hierarchical naming system for LHNs
+### Hierarchical naming system for LHNs

 We chose primary neurite tract as the top level of our hierarchy because each neuron has just one soma and primary neurite tract and because it groups functionally related neurons for example those with common neurotransmitters or similar axonal projections.
 We named the 31 primary neurite tracts found based on their anterior-posterior and dorso-ventral position with respect to the centre of the LH: AV1-AV7 (AV = anterior ventral), AD1-AD5, PV1-PV12 and PD1-7.
 Neurons within each tract typically have a shared developmental origin; using co-registered image data (Yu et al., 2013; Ito et al., 2013; Manton et al., 2014), we matched neurons following each of the 31 tracts with 39 parental neuroblasts likely to generate LH neurons (Figure 1—figure supplement 1A, this indicates that over a third of the neuronal lineages in the central brain have projections in the LH.
 Primary neurite tracts were defined using skeletons extracted from light microscopy, and assessing whether co-registered neurons’ primary neurites appeared to fasciculate and enter the neuropil together; higher resolution data will likely reveal that some of these tracts can be subdivided.

 Primary neurite tracts can be identified in even quite broadly expressed driver lines, but anatomy group distinctions are not always evident and cell types can usually only be convincingly characterized with single neuron images.
 In our scheme, cell type names are composites incorporating the corresponding tract and anatomy group.
 As shown in Figure 2G, cell type PV5a1 belongs to the posterior ventral tract PV5 and anatomy group PV5a.
 This provides flexibility for the addition of new cell types, while still ensuring that anatomically and functionally related neurons have similar names; this naming strategy may be useful for other brain areas without clearly defined compartments.

-## Computational neuroanatomy
+### Computational neuroanatomy

-## Neuropil volumes
+#### Neuropil volumes

-Using a standard female template brain (Ito et al., 2014) we calculated that the first olfactory relay, the AL, has a volume of 1.5×105⁢μ⁢m3.
+Using a standard female template brain (Ito et al., 2014) we calculated that the first olfactory relay, the AL, has a volume of $1.5\times10^{5}⁢\mu⁢m^{3}$.
 Normalizing with respect to the AL, the LH and whole MB occupy relative volumes of 65% and 93%, respectively.
 However while second order projection neurons leaving the AL make synapses throughout the LH, in the MB they are restricted to the calyx region (relative volume 32% i.e. about half the LH).
 Similarly, while third order Kenyon cells are completely intrinsic to the MB, LH output neurons have axonal processes outside the LH.
 Using light level skeleton data (Chiang et al., 2011), we find that the on average LHNs have almost exactly the same amount of arbor outside the LH as they have within the LH; note that this calculation was carried out after aggregating by cell type, to avoid cell types that are present at higher frequencies in the FlyCircuit dataset from skewing the results.
 We therefore conclude that the arbors of third order LHNs are actually likely to occupy a greater volume than MB Kenyon cells (an estimated 130% of the AL volume vs 93%).

 On 17th December 2018, the PubMed search (‘mushroom body’ AND Drosophila) OR (‘mushroom bodies’ AND Drosophila) returned 1002 results, whereas (‘lateral horn’ AND Drosophila) OR (‘lateral protocerebrum’ AND Drosophila) returned 77 results.
 Note that lateral protocerebrum has sometimes been used as a synonym for lateral horn and on other occasions refers to a wider range of protocerebral neuropils – for this reason it is no longer a recommended term (Ito et al., 2014).

-## Skeleton data processing pipeline
+#### Skeleton data processing pipeline

 Open source neuron skeletons were obtained from http://www.flycircuit.tw/ (accessed: January 2017), filtering for any skeleton with processes in within the LH (total: 2245).
 These skeletons had been automatically reconstructed from sparse image data and the dataset described in previous studies (Chiang et al., 2011; Lee et al., 2012).
 A bridging registration (Manton et al., 2014) was generated from their Standard Model Brain to our FCWB template brain using the Computational Morphometry Toolkit ( https://www.nitrc.org/projects/cmtk/).
 Skeletons manually traced from successfully dye-filled neurons (147) during physiological experiments were also registered to a template brain (IS2, Cachero et al., 2010) and bridged into the same FCWB space so that all skeletons could be directly compared.
 Skeletons were then assigned as possible input neurons (1225) to the LH from sensory neuropils or LHNs (1619).
 A minority (1225) of skeletons seemed to input the LH from other brain areas, for example known MB output neurons (Aso et al., 2014a) and others that may be centrifugal inputs from other brain areas.
 Lacking synaptic data we excluded them from our analysis.
 Skeletons where split into axonal and dendritic compartments based on a classifier trained on skeleton data from the Drosophila medulla (Lee et al., 2014) followed by manual editing based on available confocal stack data and expert understanding of neuronal morphology.

 Although the axo-dendritic segmentation process was very helpful in defining local vs output LHNs, this was still sometimes challenging.
 For examples neurons in the AV4 tract, which clearly consists predominantly of LHLNs sometimes project out of the LH to the superior lateral protocerebrum (SLP) (Figure 2—figure supplement 1B-B’).
 Without information about synapse placement it is hard to be certain if these are polarized neurons with axonal arbors in the SLP or local neurons whose domain extends somewhat beyond the anatomically defined LH.

 Since the standard LH (Ito et al., 2014) is not based solely on PN arborisations and we wanted to exclude neurons that simply passed through the LH making few arborisations outside of their synaptic range.
-We therefore calculated an ‘overlap’ score between PN termini within the standard LH neuropil and potential LHN arbor:f⁢(is,jk)=∑k=1ne-d2/2⁢δ2
+We therefore calculated an ‘overlap’ score between PN termini within the standard LH neuropil and potential LHN arbor:

+$$
+f⁢(i_{s},j_{k})=\sumk=1ne^{-d^{2}/2⁢\delta^{2}}
+$$

-Skeletons were resampled so that we considered ‘points’ in the neuron at 1 μm intervals and an ‘overlap score’ calculated as the sum of f⁢(is,jk) over all points s of i.
-Here, i is the axonal portion of a neuron, j is the dendritic portion of a putative target, δ is the distance between two points at which a synapse might occur (e.g. 1 μm), and d is the euclidean distance between points s and k .
-The sum was taken of the scores between each point in i and each point in j .
+Skeletons were resampled so that we considered ‘points’ in the neuron at 1 μm intervals and an ‘overlap score’ calculated as the sum of $f⁢(i_{s},j_{k})$ over all points $s$ of $i$.
+Here, $i$ is the axonal portion of a neuron, $j$ is the dendritic portion of a putative target, $\delta$ is the distance between two points at which a synapse might occur (e.g. 1 μm), and $d$ is the euclidean distance between points $s$ and $k$ .
+The sum was taken of the scores between each point in $i$ and each point in $j$ .
 Neurons that did not meet a threshold score of 6000 were excluded as they only skimmed past the PN arbors.
 Many of the remaining skeletons seemed tangential to the LH but plausibly received direct synaptic input from PNs.
 A core’ set of LHNs was defined using two thresholds, one for overlap score and another for percentage dendrite within the standard LH volume (Figure 2—figure supplement 1F).

-## Defining supervoxels for LH input and output zones
+#### Defining supervoxels for LH input and output zones

 In order to define overlapping supervoxels that would divide the LH and its output zones into more intuitive anatomical sub-volumes than contiguous isotropic cubes, we first used NBLAST to cluster the axonal and dendritic sub-branches of our LHONs separately.
 These sub-branches were generated by calculating the Strahler order within the dendrite and removing the highest order segments.
 We divided these sub-branches each into 25 different clusters.
 Each of these clusters was then used to generate a supervoxel.
 For each cluster, a 3-D weighted kernel density estimate was calculated based on points within the clustered sub-branches.
 Points were placed on the neurites at 1 μm intervals and weighted as 1/total number of points in the cluster, so that supervoxels could be directly compared.
 An ‘inclusion’ score for each LHON dendrite, LHLN arbor and PN axon analyzed within each supervoxel was calculated by summing the density estimate for each point in the chosen arbor, again sampled at 1 μm intervals, and normalized by the total number of points in each arbor.
 A ‘projection’ score between LH supervoxels and LH target supervoxels was calculated by multiplying the average LH supervoxels and LH target supervoxel inclusion scores for each LHON cell type.

-## Immunochemistry and imaging
+### Immunochemistry and imaging

 Immunochemistry was as described previously (Jefferis et al., 2007 and Kohl et al., 2013) except that we used either streptavidin Alexa-568 (ThermoFisher S-11226 1:2000) for the filled neurons with Pacific Blue (ThermoFisher P31582 1:1000) for detection of mouse anti-nc82 or streptavidin Pacific Blue (ThermoFisher S-11222 1:2000) for the filled neurons with Alexa Fluor 568 (ThermoFisher A21144 1:1000) for detection of mouse anti-nc82.

-## Electrophysiology and odor stimulation
+### Electrophysiology and odor stimulation

 Electrophysiological recordings were carried out using the general approach of Wilson et al. (2004) as modified by Kohl et al. (2013).
 Briefly, on the day of eclosion flies were CO2 anesthetized and females of the correct genotype were selected.
 On the day of the experiment (1–2 days later) the fly was cold anesthetized, placed in the recording chamber, and dissected for recording as described in Kohl et al. (2013).
 Data acquisition was performed as previously described only a Grasshopper 14S5M camera was used and the recording electrodes were 4.5 to 7 MΩ for PNs and 6 to 8 MΩ for LHNs.

 Odor stimuli were delivered via a custom odor delivery system (originally described by Kohl et al., 2013; see jefferis-lab.org/resources).
 The setup used for these experiments had a total of 64 channels.
 Unless otherwise indicated, liquid odors were diluted to 0.2% (2 microliter in 1 ml) of mineral oil (Sigma Aldrich M8410) or distilled water; solid odors were dissolved at 2 mg in 1 ml of solvent.
 A full list of odors, solvents and dilutions is provided as a supplementary spreadsheet.
 During stimulus presentation, a portion of the airstream was switched from a solvent control to a selected odorant.
 The odorized air stream was then mixed with a clean carrier air stream at a 1:8 ratio to give a notional final dilution of 2.5 × 10-4.
 The length of the valve opening stimulus was 250 ms. All the genetic driver line combinations used for electrophysiological recording are given in our supplemental data, driver lines.

-## Image analysis
+### Image analysis

 Image registration of nc82 stained brains used CMTK fully automatic intensity-based 3D image registration available at http://www.nitrc.org/projects/cmtk (Rohlfing and Maurer, 2003; Jefferis et al., 2007).
 We used the registration parameters and IS2 template brain described in Cachero et al. (2010).
 Brains from which recordings have been made often have higher background staining in the cortical cell body layer than the IS2 template and sometimes this results in mis-registration.
 We addressed this issue by using a second template brain consisting of a high background image that had been successfully registered against the IS2 template.